Healthy Airport Ordinance (HAO)

-You make payments on behalf of your Employees in a sufficient amount to comply with the Health Care Security Ordinance or the Healthy Airport Ordinance. .
+You make payments on behalf of your employees in a sufficient amount to comply with the Employer Spending Requirement of the Health Care Security Ordinance or Healthy Airport Ordinance.
 There are no additional fees for the Employer to participate in the City Option Program.

-For detailed instructions, please visit our How to Participate in the City Option page.
+For detailed instructions, please visit our How to Participate in the SF City Option page.

 For detailed instructions, please visit our Make a Payment page.

 Employees with Medical Reimbursement Accounts will be able to access the funds in their MRAs and submit claims for reimbursement after they no longer work for your company.
-The MRA funds for those Employees do not return to you.
+The MRA funds do not return to the employer.

 Yes.
-After your first payment to the City Option Program on behalf of an Employee, you must provide the Employee with a Health Care Payment Confirmation Notice.
+After your first payment to the City Option Program on behalf of an employee, you must provide the employee with a Health Care Payment Confirmation Notice.
 You may deliver this notice to the Employee by mail, by email, or in person.
-The notice is available to download in English, Chinese, Spanish and Tagalog.

 No. If you contribute to SF City Option, you do not need to comply with the special rules that govern payments to health reimbursement programs.